TheAI-Lady/RPA/README.md

 # RPA
 RPA project to automate filling up of bank loan applications form using computer vision.
+I also used orchestrator so that it is an unattended bot.
+This will allow it to start the automation on a predefined schedule.
 Steps and description is as follow:

 -RPA has the power to streamline the customer onboarding experience which is very important in the banking industry.